-In my projects list, one of the things I wanted to do was install removable wallpaper.
-I had originally decided to do the hallway and dining room, but I changed my mind and added wallpaper to our entryway.
+In my old project list, one of the things I wanted to do was install removable wallpaper.
+I had originally decided to do the hallway and dining room, but changed my mind and added some wallpaper to our entryway.

 I chose NuWallpaper from Wall Pops.
 I got the Kylver, which was only $39 per roll.

 (There were some other styles from different brands that I liked better (like this one), but those were outrageously expensive.
-Who would’ve thought that peel-and-stick wallpaper could cost that much?!
-If you want cheap wallpaper, look here.)
+Who would’ve thought that peel-and-stick wallpaper could cost that much?!)

 Installing the Wallpaper